I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

-Planting these beauties next to tulips or daffodils is also a great idea, since the daylillies will take over just when the others are dieing down.
+Planting these beauties next to tulips or daffodils is also a great idea since the daylilies will take over just when the others are dying down.

 The hosta is the king of the shade.
 If you have a place in your landscape that is shady and you can't get much else to grow, this is your plant of choice.
-There are literally hundreds of varieties of hosta with leaves from light green to blue, and all sorts of variegated leaves as well.
+There are literally hundreds of hosta varieties with leaves from light green to blue and all sorts of variegated leaves.

-The hosta is a terrific low maintenance plant that requires no care all year long.
+The hosta is a terrific plant that requires no care all year long.
 Care is very similar to the daylily.
-After the season is done, all you need to do is remove the dead branches after a hard frost and you're ready for next year.
-Or, you can wait until Spring and remove the dead remnants then.
+After the season is done, all you need to do is remove the dead branches after a hard frost, and you're ready for next year.
+Or, you can wait until spring and remove the dead remnants then.

 If you are looking for only one shrub in your landscape, spirea should be your choice.
-This low maintenance shrub is beautiful all season long.
+This undemanding shrub is beautiful all season long.

-Spireas come in sizes from compact 2-3 feet high plants all the way up to very large shrubs.
-What makes them so interesting is that they flower brilliantly during the Summer and most have excellent Fall color as a finishing touch.
+Spireas come in sizes from compact 2-3 feet high plants all the way up to enormous shrubs.
+What makes them so interesting is that they flower brilliantly during the summer, and most have excellent fall color as a finishing touch.

-The maintenance on spirea is very easy.
-They can be pruned any time of year except when they are in bloom but they don't care how you prune them.
-You can simply take a hedge clipper and prune them in Fall or Spring to retain their shape.
-A few minutes for this annual haircut and you are done and ready for the next year.
+The maintenance on spirea is straightforward.
+They can be pruned any time of year except when they bloom, but they don't care how you prune them.
+You can simply take a hedge clipper and prune them in fall or spring to retain its shape.
+A few minutes for this annual haircut, and you are done and ready for the next year.
 Popular varieties that will stay rather compact include Little Princess and Gold Mound.

-Ornamental grasses are a great addition to any landscape and will provide a different look from the usual trees, shrubs, and perennials.
-Many ornamental grasses are very neat and others are very explosive in the landscape.
+Ornamental grasses are a great addition to any landscape and will look different from the usual trees, shrubs, and perennials.
+Many ornamental grasses are very neat, and others are very explosive in the landscape.

 Grass can be used as a boundary plant or as a focal point.
-In the Summer and into Winter you will be treated with the soft plumes floating in the slightest breeze.
+In the summer and winter, you will be treated with the soft plumes floating in the slightest breeze.
 The best part about ornamental grass is that the maintenance is very low.
 Just make sure you get a variety that doesn't seed itself and expands at a slow pace each year, and you will be fine.

-Your annual job for grasses is to simply cut them to the ground each Spring before they start to grow.
-For a medium sized grass consider Flame Grass.
-For something a bit taller take a look at Karl Forrester.
+Your annual job for grasses is to simply cut them to the ground each spring before they start to grow.
+For medium-sized grass, consider Flame Grass.
+For something a bit taller, take a look at Karl Forrester.